 However, there’s an issue that needs to be addressed.

 When the speaker pushes forward and creates a change in sound pressure, it simultaneously creates an equal but opposite sound pressure to its rear.
 The sound wave that would be produced, then, is largely cancelled out by the rear “anti sound wave.”

 This is particularly true at lower frequencies, which are more omnidirectional by nature.

-Of course, there wouldn’t be complete phase cancellation do to the physical design of the driver and acoustics of sound.
-However, the phase cancellation of speaker driver by itself would be significant enough to cause the driver to generate a rather thin sound.
+Of course, there wouldn’t be complete phase cancellation due to the physical design of the driver and the acoustics of sound.
+However, the phase cancellation of the speaker driver by itself would be significant enough to cause the driver to generate a rather thin sound.

 By effectively closing off the rear of the speaker diaphragm, at least to some degree, an enclosure can mitigate much of, if not all, this phase cancellation and drastically improve the sound propagation of the speaker unit.

 That’s the quick and dirty response to why loudspeakers need enclosures.
 Let’s now briefly touch on the various speaker enclosure designs.